 With more than 130 merit badges currently available, Scouts may choose to learn about a variety of subjects such as finances, sports, crafts, science, trades, and business.
 In fact, millions of Scouts have found their future careers by earning merit badges as a Scout.
 With so many options to choose from in a Scout's journey, we've made it simple to identify those badges that help Scouts gain a better understanding of how to manage money, budget for trips, track spending, and become a person of thrift as they grow into young adults.

 The Scout’s merit badge counselor can provide assistance as he plans the assigned projects and activities to meet requirements.
 Coaching in terms of establishing goals, periodic helpful evaluation on his progress, and encouragement – are ways a merit badge counselor can serve as a valuable resource.

-The Scout Discover® Prepaid Card gives cardholders access to tips, resources, and guidance on earning those merit badges with requirements directly associated with learning how to be fiscally responsible.
+The Boy Scouts of America Discover® prepaid card gives cardholders access to tips, resources, and guidance on earning those merit badges with requirements directly associated with learning how to be fiscally responsible.

 Personal Management Merit Badge

 Personal management is about mapping a plan for your life.
 It involves setting short-range and long-range goals and investigating different ways to reach those goals.
 Education, training, and experience all help make these goals become a reality.
 While you do not need to have a Boy Scouts of America Discover prepaid card to complete any of the requirements to earn this merit badge, the program and card can assist a Scout in completing several of the requirements.
 Below are some details and tools available to Scouts.

 A full list of the requirements to earn the Personal Management Merit Badge can be found online here.

 Please click on a requirement below for more details.